AdobeDocs/mobile-services.it-IT/help/android/target-main/c-mob-target-prefetch-android.md

    >[!IMPORTANT]
    >
-   >Se il contenuto delle posizioni richieste è già memorizzato nella cache, verrà restituito immediatamente nel callback fornito.
+   >If the content for the requested locations is already cached, it will be returned immediately in the provided callback.
 In caso contrario, l'SDK invia una richiesta di rete ai server Target per recuperare il contenuto.

    * Di seguito è riportata la sintassi per questo metodo: